top of page

 He was searching for his Mother

 Thor literally jumped our fence.
 We think he was escaping from a slaughter truck or had been separated from his mother.
 He must have run past our property and saw the girls and leapt over the fence.
 I contacted the local council to make sure no one had reported a missing steer.
 After a respectable amount of time and no claim he was deemed ours.
-He is a Dexter and quite small in stature but still bosses the girls around, except for Ophelia.
+He is a Dexter and quite small in stature but very respected due to his long horns by other animals.

 Before arriving at the slaughterhouse, cows are subjected to being cramped onto trucks and transported vast distances without food or water.
 48 hours without water is considered acceptable according the DAFFs (Department of Agriculture, Fisheries and Forestry) ‘Animal Welfare, Standards and Guidelines for Land Transport of Livestock’.
 Not that these are monitored in any meaningful way.
 In Australia, after coming off the truck and being left in often cramped holding pens, they are then further traumatised by being forced into the slaughter area (e.g. via electric prodders, or sometimes punched and kicked) where, on the kill-floor, they have a bolt shot into their skull by a captive bolt gun.
 This will render the cow unconscious as well as cause brain damage to the animal.
 Alternative non-skull-penetrating guns are also used in some slaughterhouses, which instead will cause concussion before unconsciousness.
 Then, the cow will have their throat slit before being hung upside-down, the blood draining from their body.
 For those exported overseas, they are often killed in far slower, more agonising ways.